An Update On The Rare Earths Sector And Some Promising Rare Earths Stocks To Consider

 Rare Element Resources (GR:R8V)(OTCQB:REEMF) - Price = USD 0.75

-Rare Element Resources 100% own the Bear Lodge Project in Wyoming USA, which has key critical rare earths, as well as an estimated 40+ year mine life.
-The company states they have "unique and proprietary RE recovery/processing technology."
-Their grade is 3.05% total rare earth oxide [TREO].
+Rare Element Resources 100% owns the Bear Lodge Project in Wyoming USA, which has key critical rare earths as well as an estimated 40+ year mine life.
+The company states it has "unique and proprietary RE recovery/processing technology."
+Its grade is 3.05% total rare earth oxide [TREO].

+The Company has successfully extracted NdPr from its ore using a Germany facility.
+The Company recently stated its plans for 2020 which include:

 Market cap is USD 78m.
 Investors can view the company presentation here.